 18. Do Electric Vehicles harm the environment?

-No, EVs often achieve MPGe (miles per gallon equivalent), and electric motors are more efficient than the finest engines, which means less energy is wasted (exhaust and heat) and more energy is utilized to propel the vehicle.
+No, EVs often achieve MPGe (miles per gallon of gasoline-equivalent), and electric motors are more efficient than the finest engines, which means less energy is wasted (exhaust and heat) and more energy is utilized to propel the vehicle.